Norns: Poetic Edda

-The Poetic Edda is valuable in representing older material in poetry from which Snorri tapped information in the Prose Edda.
+The Poetic Edda is valuable in representing older material in poetry from which Snorri Sturluson tapped information in the Prose Edda.
 Like Gylfaginning, the Poetic Edda mentions the existence of many lesser norns beside the three main norns.
 Moreover, it also agrees with Gylfaginning by telling that they were of several races and that the dwarven norns were the daughters of Dvalin.
 It also suggests that the three main norns were giantesses (female Jotuns).

 Fáfnismál contains a discussion between the hero Sigurd and the dragon Fafnir who is dying from a mortal wound from Sigurd.
 The hero asks Fafnir of many things, among them the nature of the norns.
 Fafnir explains that they are many and from several races:

 It appears from Völuspá and Vafþrúðnismál that the three main norns were not originally goddesses but giants (Jotuns), and that their arrival ended the early days of bliss for the gods, but that they come for the good of humankind.

 Völuspá relates that three giants of huge might are reported to have arrived to the gods from Jotunheim:

-Vafþrúðnismál probably refers to the norns when it talks of maiden giants who arrive to protect the people of earth as protective spirits (hamingjas):
+Vafþrúðnismál probably refers to the norns when it talks of maiden giants who arrive to protect the people of Earth as protective spirits (hamingjas):

 The Völuspá contains the names of the three main Norns referring to them as maidens like Vafþrúðnismál probably does: